 New Orleans Shrimp Remoulade

 Mardi (French for Tuesday) Gras (French for Fat) refers to Shrove or Fat Tuesday, which is the day before Ash Wednesday.
-In reality, it refers to the Carnival celebrations that begin on January 6 (the Epiphany) and ends on Fat Tuesday.
+In reality, it refers to the Carnival celebrations that begin on January 6 (the Epiphany) and ends on Fat Tuesday which falls on Tuesday, March 4.

 If you can’t make it to New Orleans to participate in the annual celebrations, here are more recipes you might like to make at home.
 Whether you are looking for appetizer, dinner, side dish, or dessert recipes, I have you covered.

-For even more menu ideas, videos, and cooking tips check out my Mardi Gras Recipe Section.
+For even more menu ideas, videos, and cooking tips check out all of my Mardi Gras Recipes.

 **This post was originally published on February 19, 2017.